Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 LTA to FITS conversion
 +++++++++++++++++++++++

 The GMRT data is available in raw telescope format, called LTA, which stands for long term accumulation.
 For the data to be converted to FITS format, listscan and gvfits are used.
-These binary executable can be downloaded from GMRT portal, and to be made an executable, the command "chmod +x" can be used as follows:
+This binary executable can be downloaded from GMRT portal, and to be made an executable, the command "chmod +x" can be used as follows:

 .. code-block::